levibostian/dotenv-android/README.md

 If you need to debug the plugin, the best way is to enable logging for the Android app compiling.

-From the `androidApp/` directory, run the command: `./gradlew :app:generateDebugDotenv --info`.
+From the `androidApp/` directory, run the command: `./gradlew :app:generateDebugDotenv --debug`.
 This will enable the log level *info* (there are many other [log levels including --debug](https://docs.gradle.org/current/userguide/logging.html#sec:choosing_a_log_level)).
 You can read all of your log statements here to debug the plugin.

 ## Deployment